metametadata/clj-fakes/docs/user-guide.md

 * `:optional-fake`
 * `:recorded-fake`

-As with function fakes, config can be omitted for `:optional-fake` and `:recorded-fake`.
+As with function fakes, config can be omitted for `:optional-fake` and `:recorded-fake`:

-An example:

 ```clj
 (defprotocol AnimalProtocol